Skip to main content

 However, certain tasks should be left to the professionals – especially anything involving fuel or electrical components.
 Without proper training, trying to fix these issues can be dangerous and expensive, so it’s always best to call in the experts for those jobs.

-Enjoy Sky-High HVAC Performance, Call Hummingbird Heating & Cooling Today
+Enjoy Sky-High HVAC Performance, Call Hummingbird Heating, Cooling, Plumbing & Electric Today

 Is your furnace or heat pump acting up yet again?
-Give Hummingbird Heating & Cooling a call and we’ll soar to the rescue!
+Give Hummingbird Heating, Cooling, Plumbing & Electric a call and we’ll soar to the rescue!
 We proudly serve homeowners throughout Syracuse, NY and beyond.

 Contact us at (315) 399-9962 to schedule heating maintenance now.